caocao0525/ChromBERT/README.md

                                     categorical=False,
                                     n_cluster=None,
-                                    fillna_method='ffill', # Method to fill NaN padding for shorter sequences ('ffill' or 'O') linkage_method='average', # Linkage method for agglomerative clustering.
-See the documentation: [https://docs.scipy.org/doc/scipy/reference/generated/](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) threshold=<int> # To estimate the initial number of cluster.
-Users can adjust it according to the shape of dendrogram)
+                                    fillna_method='ffill', # Method to fill NaN padding for shorter sequences ('ffill' or 'O') linkage_method='complete', # Linkage method for agglomerative clustering.
+See the documentation: https://docs.scipy.org/doc/scipy/reference/generated/ threshold=<int>) # To estimate the initial number of cluster.
+Users can adjust it according to the shape of dendrogram
 ```
 Note that with `n_cluster=None`, the number of clusters is estimated based on the specified threshold.